MacBook Air M4 vs Dell XPS 13 vs Surface Laptop 7 (2025)

 MacBook Air M4, Dell XPS 13, or Surface Laptop 7?
-We compare performance, battery life, and value to crown the best 13-inch laptop for 2025.
+We break down performance, battery, display, and value to find the best 13-inch laptop for 2025.

 VS Quick Verdict